-Automatically Generating the Dynamic Semantics of Gradually Typed Languages by Matteo Cimini and Jeremy Siek to appear at POPL 2017
+Automatically Generating the Dynamic Semantics of Gradually Typed Languages by Matteo Cimini and Jeremy Siek appeared at POPL 2017

-Big Types in Little Runtime by Michael Vitousek, Cameron Swords, and Jeremy Siek to appear at POPL 2017
+Big Types in Little Runtime by Michael Vitousek, Cameron Swords, and Jeremy Siek appeared at POPL 2017

 Just-in-Time Static Type Checking for Dynamic Languages by Brianna Ren and Jeffrey S. Foster appeared at PLDI 2016